CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

           dependencies.

           6. Now, when we update n3, the longer function won't trigger and it will happen with no delay

+      ■ Memo function

+         □ React.memo(Component) wraps a functional component and prevents it to re-render when the received props stays the same (shallow comparing, uses === for each prop).
+            In other words, if the parent component re-renders, the memoized child only re-renders if a prop change its reference/value

+         □ Our code

+          .
+Before useCallback, when the parent component re-rendered, for ex, when setQuantidade(0) was executed, React recreatred the whole function finalizar

+          .
+Each time time the parent component is executed, the function finalizar was created

+          .
+This means that finalizar has a new memory reference at each render.
+Even if the function ode is the same, for React, is a different function

+          .
+And even if we used React.memo on the button, it receives the onClick, and when react compares the old and new props, it notices that
+            - `onClick (before) != onClick (now)`
+            - And the result is that it renders again even with React.memo

+          .
+When we changed the finalizar function to utilize useCallback, React memoizes the reference of this function.
+          So while the dependency array don't change, finalizar continues being the same object in memory between renders.

+          .
+So by the time React compares the props of the memoized button

+            - onClick (before) === onClick (now)

+          .
+As a result React.memo notices that no prop changed and skips the button re-rendering

+        □ The role of each one

+          .
+React.memo -> prevents re-render if props don't change
+          . useCallback -> Keeps the reference between rendering

+          .
+This means that useCallback by itself doesn't prevent rerenders, he just ensures that the reference do not change.
+          Who really prevents the render is the React.memo in the child

+        □ Important observation!

+          .
+In our case, the dependency array is empty, which means that
+            - finalizar never changes reference
+            - but also freezes the state `quantidade` value inside the function because it is not recreated.
+            -
+          □ If we want to utilize the update value of quantidade inside the function and still keep the button stable, the trick is using a useRef.

+        □ Final summary

+          React.memo without useCallback -> Button still rerenders, since the props and reference change useCallback with no React.memo -> Function is stable, but button re-renders React.memo + useCallback -> Button does not re render since the props and reference are identical.

       ■ useCallback hook